 It also enacted legislation requiring no more than 5% of all households to be living in fuel poverty by 2040, with interim targets for 2030 (15%) and 2035 (10%).
 Targets were also set for extreme fuel poverty - no more than 5%, 3% and 1% of households should be extremely fuel poor by 2030, 2035 and 2040 respectively - and for the median 'fuel poverty gap' (the reduction in spending which would take a household out of fuel poverty) to be reduced to £250 (adjusted to 2015 prices) per household by 2040.
-The Fuel Poverty (Targets, Definition and Strategy) (Scotland) Act 2020 also redefined what fuel poverty is.
-Under the new definition a household is considered to be fuel poor if the costs of maintaining a 'satisfactory heating regime' are more than 10% of its net income and where its remaining income after deducting notional costs for energy, housing, Council Tax and childcare is less than 90% of the minimum income standard applicable to the household.
+The Fuel Poverty (Targets, Definition and Strategy) (Scotland) Act 2019 also redefined what fuel poverty is.
+Under the new definition a household is considered to be fuel poor if the costs of maintaining a 'satisfactory heating regime' are more than 10% of its net income and where its remaining income after deducting notional costs for energy, housing, Council

+Tax and childcare is less than 90% of the minimum income standard applicable to the household.
 This new definition strengthens the link between income and fuel poverty (with more income poor households now being considered fuel poor, when compared with the previous definition).
-Household income (which is directly related to how able a household is to pay for the energy it needs), energy consumption (the energy a household needs) and the cost of energy are the three key drivers of fuel poverty.
+Household income (which is directly related to how able a household is to pay for the energy it needs), energy costs, energy performance, and how energy is used in the home are the four key drivers of fuel poverty.
+The fourth driver on how energy is used has been identified by the Scottish Fuel Poverty Strategic Working Group because many households do not get the most out of their heating or the energy saving measures put in place.